Council's Community Living Local Law Number 1 2018, clause 4.2 states:

 - Ensure the site and surrounding area is left in a clean and tidy condition.

-- All sales are to be made from the side of the food van facing the footpath only.
+- All sales are to be made from the side of the food van facing the footpath only unless otherwise agreed in writing by an Authorised officer of the Council.

-- Any power cords that may provide power to the food van be taped to the ground to prevent a tripping hazard (subject to Council approval).
+- Any power cords that may provide power to the food van be taped to the ground to prevent a tripping hazard.

 - This permit does not cover advertising signage.
 If you wish to have signage on show, an Advertising Sign Permit must be applied for.